ADNAN-an/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script that displays current directory contents in a long format Script that displays current directory contents, including hidden files (starting with .)
-Script that displays all files + user anf group ID
+Script that displays all files + user anf group ID Script that creates a directory named my_first_directory in the /tmp/ directory